allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 in the rating system when we moved this product away from our monolith, also introducing quite significant changes to the concept of purchase rating itself.
-Replacing the system with positive, neutral or negative rating, we introduced an approach based on “thumbs up” and “thumbs down” as well as the option to rate several elements of the purchase: the time and cost of delivery, or products' conformity with its description.
+Replacing the system with positive, neutral or negative rating, we introduced an approach based on “thumbs up” and “thumbs down” as well as the option to rate several elements of the purchase: the time and cost of delivery, or products’ conformity with its description.
 The product-related revolution was accompanied by a major change in technology.
 Apart from transitioning towards the microservices architecture, we also decided to migrate data from Oracle to MongoDB.
 There were many reasons for this decision: from the non-relational nature of our model, through the need for an easier scaling, to the wish for cost reduction.
 Upon completion of the works, we were for the most part content with the decision that we made.
 The new solution was more user-friendly, easier to maintain and worked smoothly.
 The sole exception was aggregation queries, specifically: determining the average of seller ratings in a specified period of time.
-While at the level of the 99th percentile times were very low, some queries were much slower.
+While at the level of the 99th percentil’e times were very low, some queries were much slower.
 We spent a lot of time optimising both queries and the code, and had to use some programming tricks to achieve satisfactory results.
 While we were able to solve our problems in the end, the final conclusion was that the aggregation of data in large MongoDB collections is quite challenging.

-## For the rescue: Time series
+## To the rescue: Time series
 A new version of MongoDB, 5.0, has been recently launched.
 The list of changes included one that I found particularly
 interesting: the time series collections.
 It is a method of effective storing and processing of time-ordered value series.
-A classic example for this case is air temperature measuring.
+A classic example for this case is measuring the temperature of air.
 These measurements are taken periodically (for instance every hour), and their sequence forms time series.
 We then often review such data in an appropriate order, as well as calculate the maximum and minimum values, or the arithmetic mean.
 Therefore, in the said case of use, a database must be highly efficient when saving the data, store records in a compact manner due to the large number thereof, and must quickly calculate aggregates.
 Although in the case of temperature readings database write operations are made on a regular basis, it turns out that in the case of time series it is not mandatory, and the only